TAMPA HILLSBOROUGH COUNTY BOND HEARINGS

 What Happens Once a Bond Hearing is Set?

-If your Tampa attorney can get an emergency bond hearing set, he or she will want to present argument to the court as to why the court should lower the bond or remove/alter some of the conditions of release.
+If your Tampa attorney can get an emergency bond hearing set, he or she will want to present an argument to the court as to why the court should lower the bond or remove/alter some of the conditions of release.
 Ways of reducing the bond amount include showing how the family’s financial resources are limited and how they can never raise enough money or collateral to make bail.
 If there is a no contact order as a condition of release, the victim can come in and ask the judge to allow contact and to allow the defendant to return home if they have no other place to go until the case is resolved.

 Home confinement or GPS monitors may also be imposed if the court deems them necessary.
 If you are not a citizen of the United States, the court may seize your passport.
 But the court can also do that if you are a citizen to try to prevent you from fleeing the country.